We maintain the communal areas of your building and estate. You pay for this through a service charge. This charge covers:

 You will receive a breakdown of the service charges for your property before each accounting year, which starts on 1 April.

-As these are produced at the start of the year we won't know the exact costs for every item and will supply estimated costs based on the previous year’s charges.
+As these are produced at the start of the year, we will not know the exact costs for every item and will supply estimated costs based on the previous year’s charges.
 We will try to take any anticipated changes, such as increases to fuel costs, into account.

 You will receive an invoice with your service charge breakdown telling you your total estimated service charge for the year and the monthly amounts you need to pay.
 Under the terms of your lease payments are due in advance on 1 April, 1 July, 1 October and 1 January but we allow monthly payment as customers have told us they prefer this.